ploneintranet/ploneintranet.suite/docs/about/contributing.rst

 * The title and description of a pull request MUST be descriptive and need to reflect the changes.
 So please say "grammar fixes on the intro page" or "new page: feature x explained as a user story"

-If you can state for which versions of Plone your submissions are valid, that would be awesome.
+If you can state for which versions of Plone Intranet your submissions are valid, that would be awesome.

 Editing the documentation using git
 ===================================